markjt031/product-preview-card-component/README.md

 ### What I learned

-I used this project to learn how to calculate REM, EM and margin percentages, which turned out to be much easier than I thought it was.
+I used this project to learn how to calculate REM and EM for font sizes and percentages for margins, which turned out to be much easier than I thought it was.